FREQUENTLY ASKED QUESTIONS

 Who will be leading the trip?

-Big Animal Photographer Andy Murch personally leads many Big
+Big Animal Photographer Andy Murch personally leads most Big

 Fish expeditions.
-Some of our trips are led by our other
+Some of our trips may be led by our other

 trip leaders.
 You can see who is leading the trip in the